 I study the ways that socioeconomic environments influence cognition and motivation.
 I draw particular focus to young people's perceptions of resources and opportunities, which can guide their identities, everyday behaviors, and educational outcomes.
-This work includes laboratory research, field experiments, and assessments of social psychological interventions including participants from diverse socioeconomic backgrounds.
+This work includes laboratory research and field experiments with participants from diverse socioeconomic backgrounds.

 Destin, M., Rheinschmidt-Same, M., & Richeson, J.R.
 (2017).
 Status-based identity: A conceptual framework integrating the social psychological study of socioeconomic status and identity.
 Perspectives on Psychological Science, 12, 270-289.

 Browman, A. S., & Destin, M. (2016).
 The Effects of a Warm or Chilly Climate Toward Socioeconomic Diversity on Academic Motivation and Self-Concept.
 Personality and Social Psychology Bulletin, 42, 172-187.